MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 ## Learning Objectives

-- Develop R programming skills and learn how to use some basic R functions for Bioinformatics analysis
+- Develop basic R programming skills and learn how to use R for baisc statistics
 - Develop a working knowledge of how to use R and Bioconductor packages for the analysis of genomics data

 ## 1. Introduction